 What Treatments Are Available for Phobias?

-Can People With Phobias Also Have Other Physical and Emotional Illnesses?
+Can People with Phobias Also Have Other Physical and Emotional Illnesses?

+Many people with social or a specific phobia become so anxious that they experience panic attacks, which are intense and unexpected bursts of terror accompanied by physical symptoms.
 As more situational panic attacks occur, people with phobias may take extreme measures to avoid situations where they fear another attack might happen or where help would not be immediately available.
 This avoidance, similar to that in many panic disorder patients, may eventually develop into agoraphobia, an inability to go beyond known and safe surroundings because of intense fear and anxiety.